Are you a tourism professional seeking great gastronomic experiences for your clients?

 A City Shaped by History and Diversity

 Komotini’s history reflects the complex cultural landscape of Thrace.
-After Ottoman rule, the city was occupied during the First Balkan War, liberated in 1913 during the Second Balkan War, and officially integrated into the Greek state in 1920 following World War I.
+After centuries of Ottoman rule, the city was occupied during the First Balkan War, liberated in 1913 during the Second Balkan War, and officially integrated into the Greek state in 1920 following World War I.

-Today, the strong Muslim cultural presence gives Komotini a distinctive atmosphere.
+The city’s strong Muslim cultural presence gives Komotini a distinctive atmosphere.
 Minarets rise above the skyline, and traditional houses with trellised windows line the old neighbourhoods, creating a setting where East and West coexist harmoniously.

 Walking through Komotini feels like travelling across cultures — Byzantine heritage, Ottoman influences, Balkan traditions, and modern Greek life meet in everyday rhythms.
+The city reflects the complex history of Thrace and the lasting impact of the population exchange on Greece and Turkey

 Experience Komotini Through Local Life